Basic Concept

 System Concept

-The three major instruments i.e. In-Circuit Emulator, Logic State Analyzer and Timing Analyzer can be operated either stand alone (with a system controller-SCU) or as an integrated set via one system controller.
-They can be further expanded using the PODBUS which is a high-speed serial bus, onto which may be connected other smaller instruments such as the Stimuli Generator, Eprom Simulator, Communication Analyzers etc. Whatever the configuration is, all instruments are controlled via the system control unit and therefore a single workstation console.
-The integration between instruments is total in that they can all be controlled through the same windowing software.
+In order to achieve this TRACE32 has been designed as a set of modular tools which are universal and architecture independent.
+The three major instruments i.e. debugger, real-time trace tool and logic analyzer can be operated either standalone or as an integrated set via one system controller.
+They can be further expanded using a high-speed serial bus PODBUS (EXPRESS).
+The connection between TRACE32 tools and host computer are set up via USB or ETHERNET which ensures the data transfer speed in between.
+The integration between instruments is total in that they can all be controlled through the same universal GUI.
 Intertriggering lines are provided such that each instrument can directly trigger others or be triggered or used as qualifiers for other trigger events.
 The specially developed window software in combination with the TRACE32 provides an intuitive, consistent, high-performance user interface which may be operated by any combination of mouse, keyboard or softkeys (function keys).

 All TRACE32 instruments are constructed using mostly surface mount CMOS components on multilayer pcbs for maximum integration density, low power consumption and the highest possible reliability.